MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 ### Change data capture

-This source uses PostgreSQL's native replication protocol to continuously ingest changes resulting from `INSERT`, `UPDATE` and `DELETE` operations in the upstream database (also know as _change data capture_).
+This source uses PostgreSQL's native replication protocol to continually ingest changes resulting from `INSERT`, `UPDATE` and `DELETE` operations in the upstream database (also know as _change data capture_).

 For this reason, the upstream database must be configured to support logical replication.
 To get logical replication set up, follow the step-by-step instructions in the [Change Data Capture (Postgres) guide](/guides/cdc-postgres/#direct-postgres-source).